jayanand90/jayanand90.github.io/_posts/2017-8-5-An-Introduction-to-Sentiment-Analysis.md

 <img src="../images/sent_analysis/testing_results.png">

 There is ample scope of improvement; many steps can be optimized further to yield better results.
 For instance, the most commonly appearing words in reviews are going to be "the", "a", "of" etc, regardless of whether labels are positive or negative.
-These words therefore add no value with regard to sentiment classification and can be consequenctly removed during training to improve accuracy.
+These words therefore add no value with regard to sentiment classification and can be consequently removed during training to improve accuracy.

 <pre class="brush: python">